Sygic

-Sygic (/ˈsaɪdʒɪk/ SYE-jik) is a Slovak company of global automotive navigation systems for mobile phones and tablets.
-The company was founded in 2004 and is headquartered in Bratislava, Slovakia.
-It became the first company to offer navigation for iPhone and second for Android.
-In 2015, Sygic reached 100 million downloads of its navigation app.
+Sygic (/ˈsaɪdʒɪk/ SYE-jik) is a Slovak GPS navigation software company based in Bratislava.
+Founded in 2004, it develops navigation software for smartphones, commercial vehicles and automotive applications.
+Sygic became the first company to offer navigation for the iPhone and the second for Android.
+By 2017, its navigation apps had been downloaded more than 200 million times worldwide.

+In 2019, Eurowag acquired a 70% stake in Sygic, before purchasing the remaining 30% in 2024 and becoming its sole owner.

 History

 The company was founded in 2004 by Michal Štencl, Martin Kališ, and Peter Pecho, with Michal Štencl serving as company CEO.
-In 2018-2024, the CEO was Martin Strigac.
+In 2018–2024, the CEO was Martin Strigac.
 From January 1, 2025, Štefan Jančiga took the position of Sygic's General Manager.

 In 2009, Sygic became the first company worldwide to offer GPS navigation for iPhone.

-In 2015 the company reached 100 million downloads of its navigation app.
+Sygic navigation app reached 100 million downloads in 2015.

-In 2016 Sygic made an acquisition of Czech startup Tripomatic to expand its services to travel planning and travel management.
+In 2016, Sygic made an acquisition of Czech startup Tripomatic to expand its services to travel planning and travel management.

 Overview

-Sygic navigation systems work on mobile phones and tablets with GPS and use screen and audio signals to provide door-to-door information for travel, live traffic & police radar/speed camera warnings, parking places, and gas price suggestions.
+Sygic navigation systems work on mobile phones and tablets with GPS and use screen and audio signals to provide door-to-door information for travel, live traffic & police radar/speed camera warnings, parking places, and fuel price suggestions.

 Sygic navigation uses 2D & 3D maps from TomTom for both online and offline use.

 Real-time traffic information is based on TomTom Traffic.
 Traffic information is collected from more than 400 million drivers and updated every 2 minutes.
 According to Sygic, "GPS data is collected from connected personal navigation devices (PNDs), commercial fleet GPS devices, mobile phone signals, road sensors, journalistic data, smartphones and car dashboard systems."